section-engineering-education/engineering-education/content/articles/build-a-weather-forecast-app-with-next-js/index.md

-# Build a weather forecast app in Nextjs
+# Build a weather forecast app in Next.js

-### Introduction

-In this tutorial, we'll be building a weather application in Nextjs, Showing you how to grab live web data from cities all across the world via an external API.
+In this tutorial, we'll be building a weather application in Next.js showing how to grab live web data from cities all across the world via an external API.
 We'll also use the API to look up the daily weather forecast.

-The API we’ll be using for this tutorial is openweather API but to do that we’ll have to do is [sign up](https://openweathermap.org/api) with them to be able to make use of their API.
+The API we'll be using for this tutorial is openweather API.
+To start using it, we'll have to sign up [here](https://openweathermap.org/api).

+### Pre-requisities
+To follow along with this tutorial, it's important to have:
-It's a really basic beginner project, and it's for those who have a basic understanding of React and want to learn how to make a server-side rendered react app with Next js.
-The only requirement is that you have a basic understanding of React.
-We’ll be using for this tutorial is openweather API but to do that we’ll have to signup with them to be able to make use of their API.
+- A basic understanding of React and want to learn how to make a server-side rendered react app with Next.js.
+- Installed a code editor.

 At the end of this tutorial the readers should be able to:

-- Know what Nextjs is.
+- Know what Next.js is.
 - When to use it.
-- Know the key advantages Nextjs has over React.
+- Know the key advantages Next.js has over React.js.
-- Install Nextjs.
+- Install Next.js.
-- Be able to create an application in Nextjs.
+- Be able to create an application using Next.js.
 - Fetch an external API.

 So sit back, relax and enjoy the ride!!!

 #### Overview
 - Introduction
-- What is Nextjs
+- What is Next.js
 - Why you should use it
 - Comparing Next with React
 - Building a weather forecast app

 ### What is Next.js?
-So what exactly is Nextjs ?
-Nextjs is an open-source development framework built on top of Node.js that enables server-side rendering and the generation of static websites in React-based web apps.
+So, what exactly is Next.js?

+Next.js is an open-source development framework built on top of Node.js that enables server-side rendering and the generation of static websites in React-based web apps.

 It's a JavaScript framework that lets you create really fast and user-friendly static web applications with React.
 It's a fantastic tool for creating your future website.
-It includes a lot of fantastic features and benefits that could make Nextjs your first choice for developing your next web app which brings us to why you should use it.
+It has a lot of fantastic features and benefits that could make Next.js your first choice for developing your next web app.

-#### Why should you use it?
+### Why should you use it?
 This framework has various advantages, both for client apps and for the development (frontend) team.
-Let’s take a look at some of the benefits.
+Let's take a look at some of the benefits.

-##### Rendering on the Server (SSR)
+#### Rendering on the server (SSR)
-Nextjs comes with a unique server-side rendering (SSR) solution for React components.
+Next.js comes with an unique server-side rendering (SSR) solution for React components.
 It ensures that developers to be able to use Next to display their codes on the server.

-Now, this was also possible before the advent of Nextjs Before Nextjs however, it also required a great deal of tinkering with common issues like caching, load on the server, the content, and the application's architecture.
+However, before Next.js, the developers have to handle a great deal of tinkering with common issues like caching, load on the server, the content, and the application's architecture.

-##### Improved performance
+#### Improved performance
-Because Nextjs restricts the browser from downloading and executing a large amount of JavaScript code at once, it can significantly improve metrics like time to first draw (TTFD).
-It determines how long it takes for a user to view the very first content on their screen, and should ideally this should be less than one second.
+Because Next.js restricts the browser from downloading and executing a large amount of JavaScript code at once, it can significantly improve metrics like time to first draw (TTFD).

+TTFD determines how long it takes for a user to view the very first content on their screen, and should ideally this should be less than one second.

-##### Enhanced search engine optimization
+#### Enhanced search engine optimization
 We all know this has been covered a lot, but it's also worth noting that using server-side rendering in place of client-rendered JavaScript can increase your search engine exposure greatly.

-You can design a web application with all the functionality and interactivity you need while still enjoying the SEO benefits of a static website.
+You can design a web application with all the functionality and interactivity you need, while still enjoying the SEO benefits of a static website.
 And it will provide you with a significant competitive advantage.

-##### Static Site Generation
+#### Static site generation
 Let's assume you run a blogging website, the content of this type of website rarely changes once it is launched.
 As a result, no data from the client or server is required.
 Everything is on the HTML and CSS pages.

 As a result, the browser merely needs to parse them and possibly a small amount of javascript.

 Static sites were the name for this type of website.
 Because they have fewer duties to fulfill, they are extremely fast.
-We can produce static HTML at build time with Nextjs and no longer have to worry about it.
+We can produce static HTML at build time with Next.js and no longer have to worry about it.

-### Comparing Nextjs with React
+### Comparing Next.js with React
-Since Nextjs is a React framework then why compare it with its library?
-In this article, we'll be comparing them according to:
+Since Next.js is built on top of React framework, we'll be understanding them according to:
 - Features
 - Speed of coding
 - Performance
 - Documentation
+- Community

-- Community So let’s get started!!
+So, let's get started!!

 #### Features
-In Next.js, We make use of React to assist us in creating single-page applications.
+In Next.js, we make use of React to assist us in creating single-page applications.

 It comes with the following features:
 - Rendering on the server (SSR)